Git Integration

 git commit -m "Add new template"

-git push origin rudel/feature-x-a1b2AI coding agents working in the sandbox can commit their changes directly.
-The sandbox's CLAUDE.md includes the branch name so agents have the context they need.
+git push origin rudel/feature-x-a1b2AI coding agents working in the sandbox can commit their changes directly from the tracked theme or plugin checkout inside that environment.

 Merging and cleanup